awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-users-standard.md

 ```

 **Permissions That Require an IAM Policy**
-You must grant permissions for the following actions by attaching an appropriate IAM policy to the user\.
+You must grant permissions for the following actions by applying an appropriate IAM policy to the user\.
 For some examples, see [Example Policies](opsworks-security-users-examples.md)\.

 ```
 CloneStack